-For example, to use the IN9 interface to connect to an Informix database server named server01 running on a host machine named sales, do either of the following:
+For example, to use a PowerBuilder native interface to connect to an Informix database server named server01 running on a host machine named sales, do either of the following:

-- In a database profile Type the host name (sales) in the Host Name box and the server name (server01) in the Server box on the Connection tab in the Database Profile Setup Informix IN9 dialog box.
+- In a database profile Type the host name (sales) in the Host Name box and the server name (server01) in the Server box on the Connection tab in the Database Profile Setup dialog box.
 PowerBuilder saves this server name as sales@server01 in the database profile entry in the system registry. - In a PowerBuilder script Type the following in your PowerBuilder application script:

+'''

-SQLCA.ServerName = "sales@server01"
+SOLCA.ServerName = "sales@server01"

+'''